pilot114/snidget/README.md

 # Features

 - php 8 features
+- flexible system of modules
-- best practices for scalable architectures (layers, DDD, CQRS)
+- best practices for scalable architectures (DDD + CQRS)
 - full compatible with "12-factor app" concept
 - thoughtful api architecture from the box
 - compatibility with PSR